akarshgoyal/All-my-Research-Publications/README.md

 The linkedin page is -  https://in.linkedin.com/in/akarsh-goyal-95999b102

 These research papers are indexed in Scopus and Thomson Reuters.
+Some of them are published in IEEE, Springer and ACM.